IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Manage Banner Messages
 ~~~~~~~~~~~~~~~~~~~~~~

-.. warning:: Adding a banner message with a language that is not supported by the installation will result in a 500-Internal Server Error response.
+.. warning:: Adding a banner message with a language that is not supported by the installation will result in a 500-Internal Server Error response when trying to access to the /bannerMessage.

 Communications to users can be handled via banner messages that are displayed at the top of all pages within your Dataverse installation.
 Two types of banners can be configured: